About the Iowa Department of Revenue

 • Sam Hoerr, Administrator

-The Tax Management Division is responsible for all facets of tax processing from the receipt of returns and payments through examination, audit and collection activity.
+The Compliance Division is responsible for all facets of tax processing from the receipt of returns and payments through examination, audit and collection activity.
 The Division consists of three operating units as described below.

 Compliance Services